Climate change is a profound, systemic challenge

 Over the last 10 years, carbon emissions were curbed by improving the energy efficiency of the plant and switching to renewable energy sources, whilst improving the waste management in the facility.
 These actions reduced CO2 emissions by 10,000 tonnes compared to the plant’s emissions in 2010.
 This 70% reduction was achieved whilst the plant doubled its production volumes.
 Read the full story here.

 Watch to find out about Wexford's transformational 10 year journey

 CARBON NEUTRAL WATER BRANDS

 Our largest water brands, Volvic and evian, have also been certified carbon neutral by the Carbon Trust.
-Here are some of the actions they have undertaken on their carbon neutral journey.
+Here are some of the actions they have taken on their carbon neutral journey.

 Packaging - Using less, recycling more, changing materials

 evian and Volvic have increased their use of recycled plastic.
-Currently all evian plastic bottles* are made from at least 25% recycled plastic.
-Since 2020, single 50cl*, 75cl* and 1.5l* bottles sold in the UK are made from 100% recycled plastic.
-Volvic made their bottles lighter, to use less packaging materials and are working to use more recycled materials.
-By 2025, all Volvic bottles will be made of 100% recycled plastic.
+Since 2020, single 50cl*, 75cl* and 1.5l* evian bottles sold in the UK are made from 100% recycled plastic.
+Volvic also made their bottles lighter, to use less packaging materials and are working to use more recycled materials.

 Energy - Choosing renewable energy and implementing environmental management system

 evian's bottling site in south-east France is an example of best-in-class energy and environmental management systems.
 Entirely powered by renewable energy, it has also received both ISO 50001 and ISO 14001 certifications for sustainable practices, which are international standards for effective environmental management.
 Volvic is using less energy, reducing consumption by 20% since 2007.
 In 2020, Volvic switched to renewable energy in their mineral water bottling site.

 Transport - Using lower carbon transport alternatives